MikeFielden/The-MEAN-Stack/public/README.md

 - `public/components/` - third-party components likely to be reused in another application.
 [Read more &raquo;](components/README.md)

-- `public/libs/` - third-party library files (like angularJS)

 - `public/min/` - Output of the concatenation/ngmin/uglification process

 - `public/sass/` - SCSS CSS files.
 [Read more &raquo;](sass/README.md)

-- `public/styles/` - Output of the Sass compilation process
+- `public/stylesheets/` - Output of the Sass compilation process

 - `public/index.html` - this is the HTML document of the single-page application.
   See below.